-Use this series of pages to understand your core legal responsibilities to your employees.
+You can use this series of pages to understand your core legal responsibilities to your employees.
 For information about an employer’s responsibilities to its volunteers, read our guidance on involving volunteers.

 These are:

-Under the Act, a person has a disability if:
+Under the act, a person has a disability if:

-For the purposes of the Act:
+For the purposes of the act:

 If your employee is disabled, you have a duty to make ‘reasonable adjustments’ to help them do their job.